 Communication, not conditioning, best promotes infants’ water safety

-On ITV Good Morning 10th May 2016, Philip Schofield and Holly Willoughby from the US based Infant Swimming Resource's Self-Rescue® program (IRS) sat together with Paul Thompson, from Water Babies on one big sofa to contrast their respective approaches to water safety for infants.
+On ITV Good Morning 10th May 2016, Keri Morrison, a mother whose lost her 2 years and 10 months old son in a tragic drowning accident, spoke as an advocate for the US based Infant Swimming Resource's Self-Rescue® program (IRS).
+Paul Thompson, from Water Babies, was in the studio to contrast their respective approaches to water safety for infants.
 Scientific research was invoked but no convincing argument was put forward against the very powerful fear-based call for action ‘to save babies’ lives’.

 What has worried me most about this interview and the related clips posted on YouTube about the drown-proofing of infants through flip and float is the endorsement of the extreme mixed messages that babies receive in this training.

 On the one hand, the training involves visible physiological and mental stress.
 To develop a new specific combined motor and cognitive function with the aim of back floating for survival upon the eventuality of falling in water, babies undergo intense repetitive stressful stimulation.
 The six months old baby on the clip uses protest cues: crying, spluttering, arm and leg movements.
 These cues are deliberately suppressed in exchange for imposing a pattern of midline alignment for coordinated limb movements that can support her head afloat.
 The trade off, the other hand of the process, is an emphatic sensory reward as the trainer offers visual and auditory signals in expressions of praise.
 The rising intonations of the praise lavished on the baby after each floating attempt went straight to her limbic system, creating a positive affective association with the practice.
 Babies crave for and love this reinforced communication: they are wired to thrive on it.